Glencore says Xstrata deal "fair" for all investors

-LONDON Commodities trader Glencore (GLEN.L), which has agreed to a $37 billion takeover of miner Xstrata XTA.L, said on Monday the deal was "fair" for all shareholders at current levels, brushing aside hopes of a hint the offer could be sweetened.
+LONDON, March 5 Commodities trader Glencore, which has agreed to a $37 billion takeover of miner Xstrata, said on Monday the deal was "fair" for all shareholders at current levels, brushing aside hopes of a hint the offer could be sweetened.

 "This is a merger of equals.
 Xstrata have got most of the senior jobs.
 Most previous mergers of equals were done at a ratio of equals -- this deal... has been done at a premium," Chief Executive Ivan Glasenberg told Reuters.